 The following factors can increase the risk of gallbladder cancer:

+Doctors recommend a variety of tests for the detection and diagnosis of gallbladder cancer.
+The results of these tests are then used to develop individualized treatment plans for patients.
 First and foremost, the doctor may perform a physical examination to look for signs of gallbladder cancer.
 The doctor will look for lumps, tenderness, and fluid build-up in the abdomen.
 He or she may also search for signs of jaundice.
 The lymph nodes in the area are also examined for swelling.
 The following tests may be recommended if gallbladder cancer is suspected:

 Surgery:A cholecystectomy is a surgical procedure that removes the gallbladder and some surrounding tissues.
 Lymph nodes in the vicinity may also be removed.
 A laparoscope is sometimes used to guide gallbladder surgery.
 The laparoscope, which is inserted through an incision in the abdomen, is equipped with a video camera.
 Surgical instruments are inserted through the created pores.
 Because gallbladder cancer cells may spread to these openings, the tissue surrounding them may be removed as well.

 If cancer has spread and cannot be removed, the following types of palliative surgery may help reduce symptoms:

 Gallbladder stones can raise your risk of developing gallbladder cancer, but they are not a cause of cancer.

 Because the cancer is still contained in the gallbladder in the early stages, 60 to 80 percent of patients have a 5-year survival rate.Survival rates are lower once cancer has spread beyond the gallbladder.If detected late, treating blood cancer might be difficult.